Power BI GA4 integration: How to Connect Them in 2023

 Power BI GA4 Universal Analytics Design Dashboard Template

-Power BI Google Analytics 4 (GA4) Dashboard Template
+Power BI GA4 Dashboard Template

 Try Windsor.ai today